sav-che/TL-2/Authors/Beckmann, Karl (Carl) Ludwig {std. C.L. Beckm.}.md

-> [!cite] BHL link: this entry starts at [page 37](https://www.biodiversitylibrary.org/item/103859#page/47/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 37](https://www.biodiversitylibrary.org/page/33265234) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Beckmann, Karl \["Carl"\] Ludwig (1845-1898), German (Northeim, Prov.
-Hannover) pharmacist and botanist, apprentice at the Raths-Apotheke in Hildesheim 1859-1863, assistant at various pharmacies in the province Hannover 1863-1865; studied pharmacy at the University of Göttingen 1865-1868; in charge of a pharmacy in Bielefeld 1868-1870; acquired the pharmacy at Bassum 1870, practicing 1870-1890; moved to Hannover, set up a new pharmacy, the Flora-Apotheke, continuing his practice until 1898. (*C.L.
-Beckm.*).
+Hannover) pharmacist and botanist, apprentice at the Raths-Apotheke in Hildesheim 1859-1863, assistant at various pharmacies in the province Hannover 1863-1865; studied pharmacy at the University of Göttingen 1865-1868; in charge of a pharmacy in Bielefeld 1868-1870; acquired the pharmacy at Bassum 1870, practicing 1870-1890; moved to Hannover, set up a new pharmacy, the Flora-Apotheke, continuing his practice until 1898.
+**Abbreviated name**: *C.L.
+Beckm.*

 #### Herbarium and types